Regular vegetation monitoring is undertaken by St Ives Gold Mine in the areas surrounding their mining operations.

 Traditionally, vegetation monitoring was achieved by regular field surveys undertaken on the ground by botanists and environmental scientists.
-Whilst this approach provides a range of site information, the method is recognised and being onerous given the large areas that need to be assessed, and is not considered to be an appropriate way of capturing all the changes in vegetation health and cover over multiple years.
+While this approach provides a range of site information, the method is recognised as being onerous given the broad areas that need to be assessed and is not considered to be an appropriate method of capturing all changes in vegetation health and cover over multiple years.

-The assessment utilised archived multi-spectral imagery dating back 4 years, which provided a useful baseline and historical measure of changes to vegetation over that time.
-This was supplemented by a new satellite capture using the WorldView platform, which was then compared at both a regional and site level to the previous years captures.
+The assessment utilised archived multi-spectral imagery dating back four years, which provided a useful baseline and historical measure of changes to vegetation over that time.
+This was supplemented by a new satellite capture using the WorldView platform, which was then compared at both a regional and site level to the previous year’s captures.
 This approach provides a useful broad-scale measure of vegetation health, and reduces both the costs and risks associated with sending personnel into the field to undertake on-ground assessments.

 Talis maintains a close ongoing relationship with St Ives and Gold Fields Limited, and remain a consultant of choice.